 Heads-up had both Peng and Choi even in stacks.
 Choi went on to clinch it in just two swift hands.

-The latest triumph for Team India offers added incentive for people who online poker in India to try their luck in the live version of the game.
+The latest triumph for Team India offers added incentive for people who online poker to try their luck in the live version of the game.

 Final Table Results:-

 1. Yun Lam Kevin Choi – HK$ 111,000

 2. Zhongcai Peng – HK$ 68,500

 4. SJ Kim – Korea – HK$ 38,900

 6. Alan Lau King Lun – HK$ 29,200

 8. Luen Hei Kwok – HK$ 22,800